hazeldiv/vk-compute/README.md

 # VK Compute

 A Vulkan-based LLM inference engine, written from scratch in C and GLSL compute shaders.
-It runs **Qwen3.5-9B** locally on an **AMD RX 580 8 GB** — a GPU with no AI acceleration — at ~25 tokens per second, with no ML framework involved: no PyTorch, no CUDA, no llama.cpp.
+It runs **Qwen3.5-9B** locally on an **AMD RX 580 8 GB**, a GPU with no AI acceleration, at ~25 tokens per second, with no ML framework involved: no PyTorch, no CUDA, no llama.cpp.

 The engine implements the model's full text stack: 32 transformer layers with hybrid attention (gated delta-net and full attention), per-layer FP16/INT8/INT4 quantization to fit 8 GB of VRAM, chunked prefill, look-ahead decode, and an on-GPU sampler (temperature, top-k, top-p, min-p, repetition penalty).
-Output is verified against the HuggingFace reference: prefill layers track it at 0.96–0.9999 cosine correlation, and greedy decode matches it token-for-token.
+The architecture is the exact same as HuggingFace's Qwen3.5-9B; greedy decode produces identical output, token for token.

 To fit the vocabulary in VRAM, the model's 248,320-token head is pruned to 86,016 rows.
-A companion toolchain (`tools/pruner`) keeps that prune loss-free: it detects which tokens the model actually wants to use — by replaying generated sequences against the full lm_head on CPU — and protects them through every re-prune.

 ## Project Layout